Advice On Everyday Workplace Issues

 A12: No it's not... not if you take your work and career seriously.

 It's important to be friendly and approachable but the workplace is a place of business, not a social club.
 Professional conduct is best, especially if you aspire to greater career opportunities or more important projects.
-And keep in mind that It's smart to behave in ways that are acceptable to the senior management team.
+And keep in mind that it's smart to behave in ways that are acceptable to the senior management team.

 Q11: Is it acceptable to speak out against "bad" ideas in meetings?